WebAssembly/spec/proposals/gc/MVP-JS.md

 of the WebAssembly GC proposal, the JS Typed Object proposal defines a new kind of Exotic Object called a [typed object](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#instantiation).
-Typed objects can be both created from JS by calling a Type Definition object as a constructor and created wasm from wasm by executing [`struct.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures) and [`array.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays) instructions.
+Typed objects can be both created from JS by calling a Type Definition object as a constructor and created from wasm by executing [`struct.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures) and [`array.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays) instructions.
 A typed object's state is exclusively [read](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#reading-from-typed-fields) and [written](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#writing-to-typed-fields)